kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

 We need to create a custom scritp that can spawn our game objects:
 This script needs to be attached to an empty gameObject in our scene.
-In addition, the CrystalSpawn class has also defined an EventHandler: OnSpawn() and an associated Event: OnSpawn
+In addition, the CrystalSpawn class has also defined an EventHandler: OnSpawn() and an associated Event: OnSpawn This will allow any gameObject in the scene to register for, and receive notifications every time that we spawn a new prefab.

 ```
 using UnityEngine;